kozyraP/PlaywrightProjectKotlin2/README.md

 ## Prerequisites
 - JDK 8 or above
 - Kotlin
-- Node.js
 - Playwright
 - TestNG

 ## Setup
 1. Clone the repository
-2. Install dependencies: `npm install`
-3. Configure TestNG and Kotlin in your IDE
+2. Configure TestNG and Kotlin in your IDE

 ## Running Tests
 Execute tests using TestNG by running: testng.xml